fbpx

 The Pros of Inside Mount

-With you window treatment mounted within your window frame it takes up less room vertically and horizontally.
+TAKE UP LESS ROOM: With your window treatment mounted within your window frame it takes up less room vertically and horizontally.
 Giving you more room on the walls for shelves, pictures and other wall decor.
 It’s perfect in a small room that doesn’t have a lot of wall space.

-Being tucked away inside the window frame not only takes up less room but it offers a minimalist, clean and finished look.
+CLEAN FINISHED LOOK: Being tucked away inside the window frame not only takes up less room but it offers a minimalist, clean and finished look.

 The Cons of an Inside Mount